 Cayman Islands Travel Health Advice

 There are no specific health risks associated with travel to the Cayman Islands and food and water are generally considered safe.
 No vaccinations are required, but vaccination for hepatitis A is recommended and travellers should always be up to date on vaccinations for MMR (measles, mumps, and rubella) and tetanus-diphtheria.
 Dengue fever has been reported in the Caribbean region and insect protection measures should be taken.
-Medical facilities are relatively good in the Cayman Islands, with two good hospitals, but serious illness or injury may still require evacuation.
-Visitors should take out adequate travel and travel insurance to cover the possible need for an air ambulance.
+There are three well-equipped hospitals on Grand Cayman, two in George Town and one in the Eastern part of the island; a smaller facility on Cayman Brac can handle most routine medical problems.
+Serious illness or injury may still require evacuation, so visitors should take out adequate travel health insurance to cover the possible need for an air ambulance.
 There is a decompression chamber available in the Cayman Islands.

 View information on diseases: